wixplosives/sample-monorepo/README.md

 ### Dependency management

-Traditionally, working with projects in seperate repositories makes it difficult to keep versions of `devDependencies` aligned, as each project can specify `devDependencies`.
+Traditionally, working with projects in seperate repositories makes it difficult to keep versions of `devDependencies` aligned, as each project can specify its own `devDependency` versions.

 Monorepos simplify this, because `devDependencies` are shared between all packages within the monorepo.